MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 * Reboot into WinPE
 * Capture an image of the Windows 10 environment and store it in the Captures folder in the MDT deployment share

->[!NOTE]
->The Windows Update process can take some time to complete as it searches the Internet for updates, downloads those updates, and then installs them.
+>**Note:**&nbsp;&nbsp;The Windows Update process can take some time to complete as it searches the Internet for updates, downloads those updates, and then installs them.
 By performing this process now, in the reference environment, you eliminate the need to perform these tasks on each deployed device and significantly reduce the amount of time and bandwidth required to perform your deployment.

 When the task sequence completes, your virtual machine will be off and a new reference image complete with updates will be ready in your MDT deployment share for you to import it and prepare your deployment environment for deployment to Surface devices.